Chief of Defence Forces (Pakistan)

-Chief of Defence Forces (CDF) (چیف آف ڈیفنس فورِسز) is the highest-ranking military office within the Pakistan Armed Forces.
-The post is established under the 27th Amendment to the Constitution of Pakistan, which amends Article 243 of the Constitution to replace the longstanding role of the Chairman Joint Chiefs of Staff Committee (CJCSC) with a single, unified command position.
-Under the new constitutional framework, the President of Pakistan appoints the Chief of Defence Forces (CDF) on the advice of the Prime Minister.
+The Chief of Defence Forces (CDF) is a statutory office and the highest-ranking military position within the Pakistan Armed Forces, held ex officio by the Chief of the Army Staff.
+The post was established under the 27th Amendment to the Constitution of Pakistan, which amended Article 243 to replace the long-standing role of the Chairman Joint Chiefs of Staff Committee (CJCSC) with a single, unified command position.

-The first holder of the office will be Field Marshal Asim Munir, who is set to assume the position on 27 November 2025, at which point the CJCSC post is formally abolished and the unified command structure takes effect.
+The creation of the CDF abolished the position of the CJCSC following the retirement of its last officeholder (General Sahir Shamshad Mirza) on 27 November 2025, introducing a unified command structure across the armed services.
+Under the new constitutional framework, the CDF is appointed by the President of Pakistan on the advice of the Prime Minister.
+The first and incumbent CDF is Asim Munir, serving in this capacity since 4 December 2025.

 History

-The post was established to centralise the command of the three services: Pakistan Army, Pakistan Navy and Pakistan Air Force under a single constitutional office.
-The 27th Amendment abolished the office of the Chairman Joint Chiefs of Staff Committee (CJCSC) and designated the Chief of Army Staff (COAS) concurrently as the Chief of Defence Forces (CDF).

-Prior to this change, the CJCSC served as the principal tri-service coordinator.
+The office was created to centralise operational authority of the Pakistan Army, Pakistan Navy and Pakistan Air Force under a single constitutional post.
+The Twenty-seventh Amendment to the Constitution abolished the Chairman Joint Chiefs of Staff Committee (CJCSC) and provided for the establishment of a Chief of Defence Forces.
+Until its abolition on 27 November 2025, the CJCSC functioned as the principal tri-service coordinator.

+Following the retirement of the CJCSC, speculation emerged following a delay in the notification meant to appoint the incumbent Army Chief as CDF.
+On 30 November 2025, Defence Minister Khawaja Asif dismissed the rumors as "unnecessary and irresponsible speculation".
+He confirmed that the appointment process had been initiated and stated that the notification would be issued "in due course" following the Prime Minister's return to Pakistan.

+After a five-day delay, the government issued the notification on 5 December 2025, appointing Field Marshal Syed Asim Munir Ahmed Shah as the first Chief of Defence Forces alongside his position as COAS, resetting his tenure to a new five-year term.

+In August 2026, Pakistan's National Assembly passed the Defence Forces Act 2026 by a majority vote.
+The opposition boycotted the voting process and walked out of the assembly in protest.

 Role and responsibilities

 The CDF is appointed by the President of Pakistan on the advice of the Prime Minister.
-The CDF is charged with command of the three service branches, the Pakistan Army, Pakistan Navy and Pakistan Air Force as well as oversight of the National Strategic Command.
+The CDF is charged with command of the three service branches, the Pakistan Army, Pakistan Navy, and Pakistan Air Force, as well as oversight of the National Strategic Command.
 The amendment also grants the occupant of the post constitutional protections and consolidates the appointment powers of service chiefs under a unified command structure.

+The Defence Forces Act 2026 grants the CDF powers to retire, release or dismiss personnel, except those appointed under Article 243 of the Constitution.
+The CDF can also approve or reject resignations, retain personnel in service and reduce the retirement age or prescribed term of service of a person.